-7. Nvidia (Symbol: NVDA)
+5. Advanced Micro Devices (Symbol: AMD)

-Overview: The semiconductor stocks have been a huge driver of market movement for years now.
+Overview: The semiconductor stocks have been a huge driver of market movement for the last few years.
 I don't see that changing anytime soon.
 With so much of the world dependent on technology for every area of daily life, the semiconductor sector is an area that we need to take advantage of as traders.
 There are many different routes we could go here.
 I have traded AMD and NVDA with really nice success.
-However, my preferred name is NVDA.
+However, AMD has been a standout on my watch list for the last 12 months.

-Certainly, it is one of the bigger names in the space and that helps us out as options traders.
+It is one of the active names in the space and that helps us out as options traders.
 With liquidity being so important to us, we need to go where the action is at.
 You have probably noticed at this point in the list that I like to focus on stocks that give us flexibility.
 I want to trade stocks that have both weekly and monthly options.
 This allows to take both shorter-term scalp trades as well as longer term swing trades if we want to.